vitelabs/vite-wiki/docs/tutorial/contract/contract.md

 Similar to contract creation, contract execution consumes quota as well.
 The contract request transaction and the contract response transaction consume the quota of transaction initiator and contract account respectively.

 In the TestNet, contract account can only obtain quota by staking.
-If a contract account does not have sufficient quota, the delegated consensus group will not package any transaction for this contract, so the contract provider should always stake adequate Vite tokens for the contract.
+If a contract does not have sufficient quota, no transaction of this contract will be performed.
+Therefore, **contract provider should always ensure 'enough' VITE tokens have been staked for the contract**.

 Sometimes due to over-complicated contract, the quota of contract account is insufficient for generating response transaction.
 In this case, the response transaction will consume up all the quota and fail in the end by generating a "failed" response block on the contract chain.
 In Vite TestNet, a "failed" contract response due to insufficient quota will be retried twice.
 After the 3rd failure, the requested transaction will be marked as "response failed" and all transferring amount(if has any) will be returned to requester's account.
 Due to the FIFO principle of contract response, when a response transaction fails, subsequent response transactions for this account will be blocked until the "failed" transaction is complete successfully or fails for 3 times.
 Response transactions for other accounts won't be affected.